MicrosoftDocs/security/security-docs/zero-trust/deploy/identity.md

 ms.collection:
   - zerotrust-pillar
 ---
 # Securing identity with Zero Trust

 :::image type="icon" source="../media/icon-identity-medium.png":::

 **Background**

-Cloud applications and the mobile workforce have redefined the security perimeter.
-Employees are bringing their own devices and working remotely.
-Data is being accessed outside the corporate network and shared with external collaborators such as partners and vendors.
-Corporate applications and data are moving from on-premises to hybrid and cloud environments.
+Cloud applications and the mobile workforce require a new way of thinking when it comes to security.
+Some employees bring their own devices or work in a hybrid manner.

+Data is accessed outside the traditional corporate network perimeter and is shared with external collaborators such as partners and vendors.

+Traditional corporate applications and data have moved from on-premises to hybrid and cloud environments.

 Organizations can no longer rely on traditional network controls for security.
-Controls need to move to where the data is: on devices, inside apps, and with partners.

-Identities, representing people, services, or IoT devices, are the common dominator across today's many [networks](https://aka.ms/ZTNetwork), [endpoints](https://aka.ms/ZTDevices), and [applications](https://aka.ms/ZTApplications).
-In the Zero Trust security model, they function as a powerful, flexible, and granular way to control access to [data](https://aka.ms/ZTData).
+Identities, that represent people, services, or devices, are the common dominator across [networks](/security/zero-trust/deploy/networks), [endpoints](/security/zero-trust/deploy/endpoints), and [applications](/security/zero-trust/deploy/applications).
+In the Zero Trust security model, they function as a powerful, flexible, and granular way to control access to [data](/security/zero-trust/deploy/data).

 **Before an identity attempts to access a resource, organizations must:**